Around the Rezzie

 Slaley Forest to Blanchland

 The gently undulating trail through the forest emerges onto Blanchland Moor at Actoncleugh Head (4.5 miles).
 Here we joined the 211-mile long-distance trail known – I think somewhat clunkily – as ‘A Pennine Journey’.
-It was popularised by Alfred Wainwright in his 1986 book, ‘A Pennine Journey: The Story of a Long Walk in 1938’ and would take us to just beyond the outskirts of Blanchland.
+It was popularised by Alfred Wainwright in his 1986 book, A Pennine Journey: The Story of a Long Walk in 1938 and would take us to just beyond the outskirts of Blanchland.

-The trail climbs over the moor, past Warlaw Pike onto the exposed ridge separating Bulbeck Common from Blanchland Moor.
-For the first mile or so out of the forest the previously muddy path has been consolidated with heavy ballast that ends on top of the ridge.
-You’d probably be grateful for it in persistently wet weather but the stones are loose and harsh and the sandy trail to which it gives way offers a more amenable surface for walkers.
-Over the ridge there’s a steep descent – where the ballasted track begins again – to reach the Shildon Burn at Pennypie House (6.5 miles).
+The trail climbs over the moor, past Warlaw Pike, onto the exposed ridge separating Bulbeck Common from Blanchland Moor.
+For the first mile or so the previously muddy path has been consolidated with heavy ballast which ends approaching the brow of the ridge.
+The stones are loose and harsh and the sandy trail, to which they give way, offers a more amenable surface for walking.
+I might offer a different opinion after wet weather however.

 Following the lane alongside the burn eventually brings you to Shildon Engine House, at just over 7 miles.
 Also known (briefly) as Shildon Castle its purpose has never been in doubt but it certainly projects an air of something beyond the industrial.
 I’d recommend taking time to explore – it doesn’t take long.
 Commissioned to pump water in 1808 it sits in a steep gully carved out by the Shildon Burn the banks of which, at this time of year, are carpeted with bluebells.